 Domestic Relations Orders

-A domestic relations order is a court order assigning a spouse the right to receive all or a portion of the benefits under a retirement plan.
-Most commonly, qualified domestic relations orders (QDROs) are created to divide retirement assets that are governed by ERISA, which includes most employer-provided benefits in the private sector.
-Illinois domestic relations orders, on the other hand, are specifically designed to divide the marital interest in state retirement benefits for:
+A domestic relations order is a court order assigning a non-employee spouse the right to receive all or a portion of the benefits of the employee spouse under a retirement plan.
+Most commonly, Qualified Domestic Relations Orders (QDROs) are created to divide retirement assets that are governed by ERISA.
+This includes most employer-provided benefits in the private sector.
+For example, locally, this includes the retirement plans of Caterpillar Inc., OSF, Unity Point, all unions, and Ameren CILCO.:

 - State employees